 Rui Chen: How did you start the gamification process with GFoundry?

-Pedro Correia: We started with the Training module.
+Pedro Correia: We started with the Learning module.

 We had three quizzes in 2019, one on branding and two operational ones for the Driver role.

-In 2020 we already have several quizzes on procedures, very well segmented.
+Presently we already have several quizzes on procedures and other topics, very well segmented.